michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0154.md

 - n: a record or narrative description of past events
 - v: record in chronological order; make a historical record
 ### Family
-chronicle: chronicled, chronicler, chronicles, chronicling+;chronicler: chroniclers
+- chronicle: chronicled, chronicler, chronicles, chronicling+
+- chronicler: chroniclers
 ### Examples
 - The Houston Chronicle reports that Mayor Sylvester Turner attributes the $95 million deficit to the continued growth of the city’s pension obligations.
 - In the middle panel, around a childhood photograph, a spiraling text in the shape of a fingerprint chronicles events in Mr. Rauschenberg’s life.